Ibasen's 430-year history

 Kyubei IbayaShop name "Ibayakyu" and "Kinmasaido", Horie-cho 2-chomeround fanMany works of painting can be seen.

-From Bunsei (1818~1830) to Meiji era (1868~1912)
+Bunsei (1818~1830) to Meiji Era

 Senzaburo IbayaShop name ".Ibasen」「round fanDansendo" "Dansendo" Horie-cho 1-chome Gonin Gumi Mochi Shopround fanwholesale store

-Store name taken from Saburo 10th generation「IbasenIBA-SENIbasen" (Ibasen).
+Name of the store taken from Saburo 10th generation「IbasenIBA-SENIbasen" (Ibasen).

 Ansei 2 (1855)